semantic-flow/sflo-dendron-notes/sflo.conv.chatgpt.2025-06-23-namespace-to-thing-mutation.md

 Does this align with how you want to structure your mesh?
 You said: So now that we don't need a marker for sf-folders (because of _sflow/) we can dispense with _id.
-Any provenance data about the identifier itself could go in, say, /ns/djradon/_sflow/djradon_sflow.trig which makes _sflow look like an unversioned dataset.
+Any provenance data about the identifier itself could go in, say, /ns/djradon/_sflow/djradon_sflo.trig which makes _sflow look like an unversioned dataset.

 Wait, we could differentiate between regular datasets, and sf-datasets. regular datasets are unversioned, and kinda like assets and, gulp, they don't need any system folders.

-sf-datasets don't need _id or _ref, just _v and _sflow.
+sf-datasets don't need _id or _ref, just _v and _sflo.
 BUT maybe they can contain any sf-nodes.

 THis is another radical redesign. terminal-nodes (_assets, _sflow, and